MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/ado-symbol-server.md

 ms.date: 02/24/2022
 ---

-# Debug original code using the Azure Artifacts symbol server
+# Retrieve source maps using Azure Artifacts symbol server

-This article helps understand how to publish source maps to the Azure Artifacts symbol server from Azure DevOps and how to use them to debug your original code in DevTools.
+This article helps understand how to publish source maps to the Azure Artifacts symbol server from Azure DevOps and how to use them to work with your original code in DevTools.

 <!-- ====================================================================== -->